rocicorp/ztunes/README.md

 ## Zero

-This app uses custom mutators (see `zero/mutators.ts`) to enforce that a user can only add items to their own cart.
+This app uses Zero mutators (see `zero/mutators.ts`) to enforce that a user can only add items to their own cart.
 Note that there is no need for an explicit permission check anywhere.
 Instead, the mutator gets the `userID` out of the session and only writes to that users' data.
 There is no need for a check because there is no way for the client to specify a different `userID`.
 Basically it works just like a normal web app would.

-Zero read permissions are used for the corresponding cart read permissions (see `zero/schema.ts`).
+Read permissions are implemented similarly: the userID is used to generate a query that filters cart items to only the allowed rows.

 ## Link Preloading